 Acer palmatum Shojo no mai

-Limited availability – I sold out last year, but I now have 1 gallon Shojo no mai maples that will be ready in April/May 2019.
+Limited availability – I sold out last year, but I now have a few 1 gallon Shojo no mai maples and a few 2 gallon maples.

-The first photo of Shojo no mai shows the beautiful variegated foliage of the summer.
-The next two photos show variegated leaves during summer and finally the last photo shows the beginning of fall color – scarlet red.
-First and last photos courtesy of Buchholz Nursery.
+The first two photos show the beautiful variegated foliage of the summer.
+The last photo shows fall color – scarlet red courtesy of Buchholz Nursery.

 1 Gallon, 2 Gallon, 3 Gallon